Light-Wizzard/Trinary-Energy/README.md

 ![Infinity Machine](https://github.com/Light-Wizzard/Trinary-Energy/blob/main/images/Infinity.png)

-I have no idea if it works, there are a lot of scams just to get you to watch their video.
+I have no idea if it works, there are a lot of scams just to get you to watch their video, so I will not link to this video, only tell you they give no details, and do not seem to answer questoins about it,
+I did look at the book about the Infinity Coil, and did not find any information about it, in the form of schmatics, so maybe I missed something, but what he said in the book was mostly correct,
+I did not varify it, so I say mostly, we have the need for this techolgy, but he admits, he did not know it, the person that told he not to share this does, so maybe there is nothing to this, but I do not most such devices do not work, so my goal is simple, science.

 I have one goal in the project, keep it simple,
 I want to design a magnetic wire frame model with magnets,